How to Successfully Make A Midlife Change of Careers in 2022 [Even If You’re Scared and Clueless]

 While it's better to smile, say c'est la vie, and move on to the next job; making this kind of transition is dreadful for some.

 Why Making A Midlife Change of Careers is Scary

 One of the very basic survival abilities of any living creature is learning to identify and avoid dangers.
 We don't naturally touch fire or jump off the cliff because we know those activities are dangerous.
-Similar things happen when we have gone through something uncomfortable in the past, we will try to avoid repeating the same experience in the future.
+Similar things happen when we have gone through something uncomfortable in the past, we will try to avoid repeating the previous experience in the future.

-For most people, especially those whose career is not aligned with their passion, their experience of climbing the career ladder from the very bottom is not something that can be categorized as pleasant.
+For most people, especially those whose career is not aligned with their passion, their professional experience of climbing the career ladder from the very bottom is not something that can be categorized as pleasant.
 They will try their best to avoid having to re-living the whole process.

 But what exactly are the factors that stop most people from chasing their dreams and get out of the dead-end career?